 people from several different villages gathered during the first week of May

 between the villages of Sarveswarpara and Manudaspara, in the Matiranga area.

 One night, probably that of 1/2 May although the precise date is not known,

 while they were trying to reach the Indian border, they were

-ambushed by a detachment of Bangladeshi soldiers.
+ambushed by a detachment of Bangladesh army.
 The soldiers opened

 fire without warning and shot at them randomly, without provocation.